nielsenjared/nielsenjared.github.io/content/blog/algorithm-binary-search/index.md

 ### What is Linear Search?

-TODO
+Linear search is just that, a search that proceeds linearly, checking each element in an array in sequential order.

 ### What is Binary?

-TODO
+In computer science, binary is the representation of data or instructions using the symbols "0" and "1".

+In general, binary is something composed of two parts.

 ### How Do You Find Something in a Book?

 In prehistoric times, early humans used a directory to store and retrieve names and their associated phone numbers.
 It was called, wait for it... the phone book.
 Yes, it was a _physical_ book!
 Without a search field!
-How did our ancestors find they name and number they wanted?
+How did our ancestors find the name and number they wanted?
+They opened the book to a random page, took note of the information presented on that page, then assessed whether they needed to search forward or back to find their query.

-TODO

-Abby Abbot

 ## Let's Get Meta